 Not only did mammal diversity increase, but they were the largest land animal at the time.
 This diversification eventually gave rise to the human species.

-The shift from four legs to two
+3. There was a shift from four legs to two

 Chimpanzees are humans most common ancestor.
 About 13 million years ago, these creatures lived high in the trees for their primary food source.

 But as Earth’s climate began to shift, grass began to spread.
 As a result, there were fewer trees in places like the African Savannah.

 The loss of forests meant fewer food sources for chimpanzees.
 Likewise, there was more competition for food in trees.